zenash03/GDSCUI-WebDev-Wyrtzen_Wensley/README.md

 ###
 ## 📄 License
-Copyright © 2024 - Present Zenash03.
+Copyright © 2024 - Present By Zenash03.